adioshun/terryum.io/2016-05-16-UbuntuSetup.md

  - Jekyll
 ---

 Today, I screwed up my Ubuntu, again.
-One thing I learned while I have been being used Ubuntu is that, reinstalling Ubuntu can be much faster than stuking in a difficult problem which might not be able to be solved forever.
+One thing I learned while I have been being used Ubuntu is that, reinstalling Ubuntu can be much faster than stucking in a difficult problem which might not be able to be solved forever.
 Today, after realizing all environment variables are screwed, I quickly reinstalled **Ubuntu 16.04** (rather than Ubuntu 14.04!) and set up the environment for machine learning research as follows.

 I am leaving my records for myself as well as for those who also need a manual to quickly setup Ubuntu 16.04.
 Before starting the installations, I would like to remark that the shortcuts of ```copy / paste``` in terminal(```Ctrl+T```) are ```Ctrl+Shift+C``` *or* ```V``` rather than ```Ctrl+C``` *or* ```V```.
 You can copy and paste the following example codes for your installation except for specific filenames.